 It grew in popularity in the midst of World War II because it was a good egg layer and a reliable source of chicken meat.
 Eventually, it was overtaken by the Rhode Island Red as the most common breed in America.

-It is fairly easy to spot a Plymouth Rock because of its black and white barring.
+It is fairly easy to spot a Plymouth Rock because of its black-and-white barring.
 Male Plymouth Rocks typically have more equal barring patterns compared to females whose black barring is more prominent than white, making them appear gray.

 Farmers of this breed say that their variety affects their temperament.
 Barred Plymouth Rocks are calmer and friendlier to their flock compared to the other varieties.
 However, Plymouth Rock chickens are generally docile and have no problem with human interaction.